Joe Bachie: New Orleans Saints

 Bachie was signed by the New Orleans Saints as an undrafted free agent on May 13, 2020.
-He was waived on September 5, 2020, during final roster cuts and was signed to the Saints practice squad the following day.
+He was waived by New Orleans. on September 5, during final roster cuts and was re-signed to the team's practice squad the following day.

 Philadelphia Eagles

-On December 7, 2020, Bachie was signed by the Philadelphia Eagles off the Saints practice squad.
-He was waived on May 25, 2021.
+On December 7, 2020, Bachie was signed by the Philadelphia Eagles off of the Saints' practice squad.
+He was waived by the Eagles on May 25, 2021.

 Cincinnati Bengals

 On May 26, 2021, Bachie was claimed off waivers by the Cincinnati Bengals.
-He was waived on August 31, 2021, and re-signed to the practice squad the next day.
+He was waived on August 31, and re-signed to the practice squad the next day.
 Bachie was promoted to the Bengals' active roster on October 16 and saw his first game action against the Detroit Lions.
 He was signed to the active roster on October 26.
 He was placed on injured reserve on December 21, after suffering a knee injury in Week 14.

-On March 11, 2022, Bachie re-signed with the Bengals on a one-year deal.
+On March 11, 2022, Bachie re-signed with the Bengals on a one-year contract.
 On August 30, Bachie was placed on the reserve/PUP list to start the season.
 He was activated on October 22.

 Bachie signed a one–year contract extension with the Bengals on March 9, 2023.

 Indianapolis Colts

 On May 7, 2025, Bachie signed with the Indianapolis Colts.
+He made five starts for the Colts, recording one pass deflection and 26 combined tackles.
+On October 8, Bachie was placed on injured reserve due to a toe injury suffered in Week 5 against the Las Vegas Raiders.
 He was waived with an injury settlement on October 15.